 Deposits for buy-to-let mortgages tend to be higher than for residential mortgages.
 You can usually expect to have to pay 25% of the property value, although this requirement varies between lenders.
-Some, for instance, may insist on a minimum deposit of 40% while others may agree to a lower amount of 15%.
-Your individual circumstances will play a big part in this requirement, particularly if you are dealing with a specialist lender or private bank.
+Some, for instance, may insist on a minimum deposit of 40%.
+Others may agree to a lower amount of 15%.
+Your individual circumstances will play a big part in this requirement.
+This is especially the case if you are dealing with a specialist lender or private bank.
 As mentioned above, their lending conditions are much more flexible than those of high street lenders.
 Regardless of the lender you approach, the more deposit you can pay, meaning a lower loan-to-value ratio, the more competitive the rates will be.

 Choose the right buy-to-let investment

 Before you proceed with a buy-to-let mortgage, carefully research the location you wish to buy the property in.
 You need to be sure that you have accurately calculated the rental revenue you can achieve and that you can rely on a sufficient demand from tenants in the future.
 This reduces your risk of having empty periods in the property and ensures your monthly repayments are covered.
-You also need to ensure the property is in good condition so that the tenants benefit from a high standard of living and that it will appreciate in value over time.
+You also need to ensure the property is in good condition.
+That way, the tenants benefit from a high standard of living and the property will appreciate in value over time.

 Some lenders may favour certain types of tenants to ensure consistent tenancy periods and, therefore, regular rental payments.
 For example, renting your Pimlico property to students can be more complicated than renting it to working tenants who have signed a standard 6-month assured shorthold tenancy agreement.